Factor completely.15a2+25a−4015a^2+25a-40 | Study Prep in Pearson+

-First, identify the greatest common factor (GCF) of all the terms in the polynomial \$15a^2 + 25a - 40$.
-The GCF is the largest number that divides all coefficients evenly.
+First, identify the greatest common factor (GCF) of all the terms in the expression \$15a^2 + 25a - 40$.
+The GCF is the largest number that divides evenly into 15, 25, and 40.

 Use these two numbers to split the middle term and then factor by grouping.
-Group the terms in pairs and factor out the common binomial factor.
+Group the terms in pairs and factor out the common binomial factor from each group.

-Write the completely factored form by combining the GCF and the two binomials found from factoring by grouping, resulting in an expression like \$5(3a + 8)(a - 1)$.
+Write the final factored form as the product of the GCF and the two binomials obtained from factoring by grouping.

 Watch next